Contextual Scenario Generation for Two-Stage Stochastic Programming: Experiments

 \subsection{Multidimensional Newsvendor with Substitution}

-\textbf{Problem Setting:} Next, we test CSG in a contextual setting where the decision maker is tasked with solving a multidimensional newsvendor problem.
+\textbf{Problem Setting:} Next, we test CSG in a contextual setting where the decision-maker is tasked with solving a multidimensional newsvendor problem.
 We consider the version of the problem introduced by \citet{narum2024problem} and provide a brief overview.
-The Multidimensional Newsvendor with Substitution (MNV) is a production planning problem with a structure similar to (\ref{eq:newvendor}), where production decisions regarding $m$ products are made before uncertain demand $\omega \in \mathbb{R}^m$ is realized.
+The Multidimensional Newsvendor with Substitution (MNV) is a production planning problem with a structure similar to \eqref{eq:newsvendor}, where production decisions regarding $N$ products are made before uncertain demand $\bs{\omega} \in \mathbb{R}^N$ is realized.
 The primary distinction is that MNV considers multiple products and allows products to be substituted with each other.
 The original application by \citet{vaagen2011modelling} considers fashion apparel where retailers offer substitutable products.
-The detailed formulation of the MNV problem is relegated to Appendix \ref{appendix:MNV_formulation}.
+The detailed formulation of the MNV problem is relegated to Section~\ref{appendix:MNV_formulation}.

-\textbf{Experimental Setup:} Similar to newsvendor and CEP1, we consider randomly initialized neural networks to generate the conditional distribution $\mathbb{P}_{\omega | \bs{x}}$ for context $\bs{x}$.
-The procedure used to define the underlying $\mathbb{P}_{\omega | \bs{x}}$ is described in Appendix \ref{appendix:MNV_data}.
-The process used to define $\mathbb{P}_{\omega | \bs{x}}$ aims to capture the salient aspects of the product-demand distribution as pointed out by \citet{vaagen2011modelling}.
+\textbf{Experimental Setup:} Similar to newsvendor and CEP1, we consider randomly initialized neural networks to generate the conditional distribution $\mathbb{P}_{\bs{\omega} | \bs{x}}$ for context $\bs{x}$.
+The procedure defining the underlying $\mathbb{P}_{\bs{\omega} | \bs{x}}$ is described in Section~\ref{appendix:MNV_data}.
+The process defining $\mathbb{P}_{\bs{\omega} | \bs{x}}$ aims to capture key aspects of the product-demand distribution as pointed out by \citet{vaagen2011modelling}.
 Table \ref{tab:MNV_parameters} highlights the experiment parameters.

 The resulting MNV problem is a mixed-binary program (in both stages); thus, there are no uniqueness guarantees.
-Furthermore, the task-net $\bs{f}_{\phi}$ is parameterized as a fully connected feedforward neural network with ReLu activation, mapping $\bs{x}$ to $\mathbb{R}_{+}^{m \times K}$.
+Furthermore, the Task-Net $\bs{f}_{\phi}$ is parameterized as a fully connected feedforward neural network with ReLU activation, mapping $\bs{x}$ to $\mathbb{R}_{+}^{m \times K}$.